Rush Limbaugh and the final hour of Broadcast Excellence today.

 Safer bullets.

-I have I have a son in a rock.
+Yeah, I have a son in Iraq.

 In Luke chapter 10, verse 18, it says, I beheld Satan fall from heaven as lightning.

-And Barack's name is lightning, and Bama means highest.
+And Barack's name is Lightning, and Bama means highest.

-I'm not in I'm not inferring anything.
+No, I'm not inferring anything.

 I just wanted to throw that out there.